venkateshkumarraju/mooc_Spatial-Data-Science/README.md

 Space-time pattern mining tools use statistics to incorporate the spatial and temporal aspects of your data to help you understand its spatiotemporal trends.

 www.arcgis.com/home/item.html?id=8cc852f5d0584d3faf0e434471a4e7dd

+## Object Detection

+### Scenario
+Tax assessors at local government agencies often rely on surveys to estimate property value and calculate property taxes.
+These surveys are infrequent, which means that there can be some inaccuracy in the assessment records.
+Swimming pools are an important part of these assessments because they impact the value of a property.

+using  ArcGIS deep learning tools to detect all swimming pools in a defined area.